inblockio/aqua-PKC/README.md

 Test if deployment was successful:
+Go to localhost:9352 and see if you can open your 'Personal Knowledge Container' If the special pags work, congratulations!
+You successfully deployed PKC!

+Error Handling:
-Go to localhost:9352 and see if you can open your 'Personal Knowledge Container' ==> ERROR 1: You see the website but it tells you to setup mediawiki, you failed on step 3.
+==> ERROR 1: You see the website but it tells you to setup mediawiki, you failed on step 3.
 Do docker-compose down and start over.
 ==> ERROR 2: You see the Personal-Knowledge-Container, you can login but the special pages on the left side (MediaWiki:Sidebar) do not load (invalid special page).
 If this error appears you failed to run the setup.sh before the docker-compose up.
 Do docker-compose down and start over.

-If the special pags work, congratulations!
-You successfully deployed PKC!

 ## POST Installation (installation of remote verification tools):
 * You have the choice to use the commandline verification tool or the online-chrome extension (recommanded) to verify your page.